 This will contain the conditions of employment and perhaps include a detailed job description, indicating responsibilities and performance standards.
-On arrival in Dubai, ask for this document to be formalised, with an official Ministry version in Arabic, as legally, only an Arabic version of the contract is valid in the UAE.
+On arrival in Dubai, ask for this document to be formalised, with an official Ministry version in Arabic, as this has legal prevalence over a contract written in a foreign language.
 A verbal agreement is possible, but a written agreement is, of course, preferable.

 In Dubai, your contract specifies your basic salary, job title, duties and responsibilities, the period of your contract, and possibly also details of the reporting structure and performance measures of the company.
 An employment contract should also contain termination conditions, including required notice of intent to terminate the contract on either side and liabilities to be incurred in respect of breaking the conditions of the contract.
 Your contract might include the phrase ‘employment subject to obtaining the necessary permits’.
 This is unlikely to present problems, but make sure that you’re able to obtain the required visas, etc. before committing yourself to the move abroad.